mozilla/areweslimyet/faq/faq.md

 Are we Slim Yet? was created by John Schoenick of Mozilla's [MemShrink][] team.
 The MemShrink team was formed in June 2011, and is tasked with monitoring and reducing Firefox's memory usage.
+In late 2012, a second benchmark was set up for tracking memory usage in Firefox for Android.

 This site allows us to observe long-term trends in memory usage and hopefully catch regressions before we ship them to users.

 Come say hi on [GitHub][awsy-github].
+The scripts used for the mobile benchmark can be found in the [awsy-armv6](https://github.com/staktrace/awsy-armv6) repository.

 ## Exactly which versions of Firefox are plotted here?